Psalm 110: Background

+O. Palmer Robertson observes the concept of a priest-king seen in Psalm 110 is also seen in the post-exilic minor prophet Zechariah 6:12-13, emphasizing the priest-king will also build the Lord's temple and rule as priest on the throne.

 Interpretation

 Judaism

 The Talmud (Nedarim 32a) and Midrash Tehillim state that this psalm speaks about Abraham, who was victorious in battle to save his nephew Lot and merited priesthood.
 According to the Avot of Rabbi Natan (34:6) the psalm is speaking of the Jewish Messiah in the context of the Four Craftsmen in Zechariah's vision.
 Rashi, Gershonides, and Rabbi David Kimhi identify the subject of the psalm as David.

 Christianity

 As part of the messianic tradition of the Old Testament, the psalm is frequently referred to in the New Testament.
 Allusions are found in Mark 12:36, 14:62, Luke 20 41–44, 1 Corinthians 15:25, Hebrews 5:1–6, 6:20, 7:4–7, 7:17–24.